 Note that using ground spices may alter the color and flavor of the dish slightly.
 If you'd prefer to stick to whole spices, use an equal amount of whole cloves in place of the whole allspice berries.

 Taste of Allspice

 Allspice has been described as tasting like a combination of nutmeg, cinnamon, and cloves (hence the substitution suggested above).
-In fact, it's actually that complex flavor that earned it its name: When early English explorers tasted allspice and declared that it tasted like many different spices, they went ahead and started calling it allspice.
+In fact, it's actually that complex flavor that earned it its name: When early English colonists tasted allspice and declared that it tasted like many different spices, they went ahead and started calling it allspice.

 That name has proven a bit confusing, though.
 Many people wrongly believe that allspice is a blend of spices, rather than one distinct spice.